Chuppah music guide and glossary

 BaShow: A brief pre-arranged in-home meeting between potential bride and groom.

-Bentch: Yiddish for saying Grace, or bestowing a blessing.
+Bentch: Yiddish for saying Grace after meals.

 Bentcher: A booklet containing the text of the Grace after Meals.
 At some Jewish weddings, a bentcher is included with every place setting, and serves as a wedding momentum for the guests.